 Mileage Tracking

 This is where the comparison gets interesting.
-GigU does not include mileage tracking.
-If you use GigU, you need a separate app like Stride, Everlance, or MileIQ to log your miles for taxes.
-That means running two apps simultaneously, using more battery, and paying for two subscriptions.
+Check whether your offer-analysis app also covers mileage tracking.
+If it does not, you may need a separate app like Stride, Everlance, or MileIQ to log your miles for taxes.
+That means running two apps simultaneously, using more battery, and paying for multiple subscriptions.

 Expense and Profit Tracking